*The Global Village is a deep dive on McLuhan’s thoughts on the Global Village, edited and pulled together posthumous.

 - Use Zoom or GoToMeeting to record meetings/training sessions so people can consume it later

-Keep an eye out for a follow up blog where I’ll be diving deep into the above tools on how/why to use them at your firm.
+Check out this follow-up post, which dives deeper into the above tools on how/why to use them at your firm.